MrBreakNFix/process-elevation/README.md

 ## Introduction

-This tool is used execute specific commands or operations with elevated privileges or another user account.
+This tool is used to execute specific commands or operations with elevated privileges or another user account.
 Use https://github.com/MrBreakNFix/process-elevation-helper to communicate with elevsw.exe to launch programs from a different user account.

 ## Features

-- **Predefined User:** You can specify a predefined user with the necessary privileges to run the commands
+- **Predefined User:** You can specify a predefined user with the necessary privileges to run the commands.

 - **UAC Prompt Bypass:** Because of using the functionality of runas savecreds, it bypasses UAC prompts.

+- **Automatic start up** The program adds itself to the startup registry so the program runs soon after you start the computer.

 ## Prerequisites